 The ligaments of the ankle hold the ankle bones and joint in position.
-They protect the ankle joint from abnormal movements-especially twisting, turning, and rolling of the foot.
+They protect the ankle joint from abnormal movements — especially twisting, turning, and rolling of the foot.
 A ligament is an elastic structure.
-Ligaments usually stretch within their limits, and then go back to their normal positions.
-When a ligament is forced to stretch beyond its normal range, a sprain occurs.
-A severe sprain causes actual tearing of the elastic fibers.
+Ligaments usually stretch within their limits and then go back to their normal positions.
+When a ligament is forced to stretch beyond its normal range, an ankle sprain occurs.
+A severe ankle sprain causes actual tearing of the elastic fibers.
 The amount of force determines the grade of the sprain.
 A mild sprain is a Grade 1.
 A moderate sprain is a Grade 2.
 A severe strain is a Grade 3 (see Table below).

 - Grade 1 sprain: Slight stretching and some damage to the fibers (fibrils) of the ligament.

 - Grade 2 sprain: Partial tearing of the ligament.
 If the ankle joint is examined and moved in certain ways, abnormal looseness (laxity) of the ankle joint occurs.

 - Grade 3 sprain: Complete tear of the ligament.
 If the examiner pulls or pushes on the ankle joint in certain movements, gross instability occurs.

 It is very important to get treatment to a sprained ankle to decrease pain, inflammation, and prevent lasting effects.